Understand your market and competitors

 There are 3 main ways to conduct market research:

-- desk research - using existing information from the internet and industry publications
+- desk research - using existing information from the internet and industry associations

 - field research - gathering the information yourself using surveys, questionnaires and other research tools